miikkajo/GoogleMusic_HomeAssistant/README.md

 incredible hack to use Artist / Album browsing on gmusic

-no support whatsoever, just make it public if someone find this intresting and want to push it further
+no support whatsoever, just made it public if someone find this intresting and want to push it further